 Service Team/Unit Volunteers: Support the delivery of the Girl Scout Leadership Experience to girls and adults within the local community by extending membership, providing direct support to members, educating the community about Girl Scouts and acting as a communication center for Girl Scouts.

-Other Council Volunteer Positions: For more information about other specific positions including working with adults, working at camp, and specific focus positions, see our Volunteer Opportunities page for position descriptions, or e-mail our Senior Manager/Team Leader.
+Other Council Volunteer Positions: For more information about other specific positions including working with adults, working at camp, and specific focus positions, see our Volunteer Opportunities page for position descriptions, or e-mail our Director of Community Development.